johnjovero98/johnjovero98/README.md

 ### It's me, Hi! 👋
 I'm a current student at the Northern Alberta Institute of Technology.
-I love web development, and I have experience with building responsive and user-friendly web applications.
+I love web development and have experience with building responsive and user-friendly web applications.
-I'm excited to learn and collaborate on new projects.
+I'm excited to learn, enhance my skills, and collaborate on new projects.

 <!--